 I am an evolutionary biologist who is interested in evolutionary theory, morphometrics and paleobiology, particularly regarding conceptualizing organismal variation and exploring plasticity-led evolution.

 I completed my masters and PhD at Uppsala University.
 For my master’s degree I worked with stem and crown group dynamics.
-During my PhD I developed and employed morphometric methods to quantify and analyse morphological variation in the fossil record in order to approach evolutionary concepts such as speciation, genetic canalization, genetic assimilation and plasticity-led evolution in a palaeontological context.
+During my PhD I developed and employed morphometric methods to explore morphological variation in the fossil record in order to approach evolutionary concepts such as speciation, genetic canalization, genetic assimilation and plasticity-led evolution in a palaeontological context.
 I worked with Cambrian trilobite-like arthropods and helcionelloid molluscs.

 I spent two years as a postdoctoral fellow with the Uller Lab at Lund University where I worked on Anolis lizards, mapping their morphological variation in order to understand potential underlying developmental bias and consequent plasticity-led evolution.